Mohamed-Abotalb/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - Third C file is 2-strchr.c, it locates a character in a string.

-- Fourth C file is 3-strspn.c, it gets the length of a prefix substring and return the number of bytes in the initial segment of 's' which consist only of bytes from "accept"
+- Fourth C file is 3-strspn.c, it gets the length of a prefix substring and return the number of bytes in the initial segment of 's' which consist only of bytes from "accept".

+- Fifth C file is 4-strpbrk.c, it searches a string for any of a set of bytes.